 ‘The Game Changers’ documentary attempts to scare people into being vegan with false health and performance claims.
 That’s not cool.
-This article addresses those claims.
+This article addresses some of those claims.

-(If you are looking for vegan nutritional advice, I’ve written an article for you here.)
+Note: If you are looking for vegan nutritional advice, I’ve written an article for you here.

 Netflix has dropped a giant turd on my industry again.